February 19, 2020

 Meet Ruby on Rails experts

-We’ve been doing Ruby on Rails for 9 years now and our services quality and technical expertise are confirmed by actual clients.
-Work with experts recognised as #1 Ruby on Rails company in the World in 2017 by Clutch.
+We’ve been doing Ruby on Rails for 10 years now and our services quality and technical expertise are confirmed by actual clients.
+Work with experts recognized as #1 Ruby on Rails company in the World in 2017 by Clutch.

 When RoR entered the scene in 2005, it introduced a fresh approach to building Web applications.
 One of the things Rails brought along was the convention-over-configuration software design paradigm that facilitates developer work on many levels—for example, by eliminating the need to write boilerplate code.